Pogo182028/Simple-Feature-Section/README.md

 ### What I learned

 This challenge helped me learn about flex-wrap.
+I also added a hover to each section and that made me realize that I need to learn more about transitions.

 ### Built with